cherusker/dlv-beautifier/README.md

 ## What the Beautifier does

+- Sorts the atoms by name, ascending
 - Puts each atom of each answer set into its own line
-- Improves the readability by adding spaces
+- Improves readability by adding spaces
-- Hides negative atoms
+- Hides negative atoms (that start with `-`)